RocketChat/Rocket.Chat.RaspberryPi/README.md

 You can get a Rocket.Chat server and a mongoDB instance working on your Raspiberry Pi 4 Model B (either 2GB or 4GB) in a few minutes.
 Here's how:

 1. Prepare your SD-Card: download [_Ubuntu 18.04 LTS image_](http://cdimage.ubuntu.com/ubuntu/releases/18.04.4/release/ubuntu-18.04.4-preinstalled-server-arm64+raspi4.img.xz).
 Make sure you use **18.04LTS** and NOT 20.04LTS as `snap` on 20.04LTS currently has problem with Arm64 version of mongoDB.
 Raspbian is no longer recommended since it is still 32bit at the moment.
-If you really want to use 20.04lts and are already familiar with docker technology, then follow these instructuions to install the [latest Rocket.Chat on the latest ubuntu distribution](https://github.com/RocketChat/Rocket.Chat.RaspberryPi/tree/master/CONTRIB/dockerarm64).
+> If you really want to use 20.04lts and are already familiar with docker technology, then follow these instructuions to install the [latest Rocket.Chat on the latest ubuntu distribution](https://github.com/RocketChat/Rocket.Chat.RaspberryPi/tree/master/CONTRIB/dockerarm64).
+The rest of this section assumes you are using 18.04lts.

-1. Log in to your Pi with the standard username "ubuntu" and password "ubuntu".
+2. Log in to your Pi with the standard username "ubuntu" and password "ubuntu".
 If you want to log in remotely via SSH you have will have to [enable SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md).

 1. It is a good idea to bring the system up to date after installation.
 You can issue the commands `apt-get update` followed by `apt-get dist-upgrade` to make sure the system is caught up with all the fixes and sub-releases.